Assessment in the Major, Planning and Review Committee, Customized Instruction Financial Review

 General Education Assessment

 Reports are found in the UW-Stout Information Portal.
-Users must log in.
-Access files under Quality > University Assessment.
-To view historical files, click on the document title and a new screen will come up with links for all of the files.
+To access files, select General Education Assessment and click on the document title you wish to view and a new tab will be launched.

 Planning and Review Committee Self-Study